 If your wardrobe is in dire need of some extra TLC, use this 10-step revamp guide to nurse it back to life!
-Combat extreme boredom with the majority of your clothes and get one step closer to ‘closet heaven’ which is what I call the state when every single item in your closet reflects your personal sense of style, you face getting dressed every day with excitement, your wardrobe suits your needs exactly, you always feel like you have something to wear and you really could not wish for a better set of clothes.
+Combat extreme boredom with the majority of your clothes and get one step closer to ‘closet heaven’ which is what I call that magical state when every single item in your closet reflects your personal style, you face getting dressed with excitement every day, your wardrobe suits your needs exactly, you always feel like you have something to wear and you really could not imagine a better set of clothes.
 Reaching closet heaven might not be easy, but at least the process is fun :) I’ve written separate posts on many of these steps and listed them below in the order that seems the most helpful to me, but feel free to pick and choose your own program.
 Happy revamping!

 to read it.

-The next step on the road towards an expressive, functional wardrobe is developing your aesthetic ideas and creating a cohesive, refined concept.
+The next step on the road towards an expressive and functional wardrobe is to develop your aesthetic ideas and create a cohesive, refined concept.
 Moodboards

 are a great way to collect visuals all in one place.
 First, gather a ton of inspiration.
 Then, analyse everything and identify themes